-The problem was attacked on different levels.
-There were attempts of deriving whole quantum theory from more intuitive axioms \cite{qm_derive_mackey} and, more recently, focusing on informational perspective \cite{qm_deriv_hardy,qm_deriv_mm,qm_deriv_chiribella,qm_deriv_1}).
-On the other hand an effort was made to derive some principles which can separate quantum theory (or in a narrow sense some aspects of the theory, such as correlations) from so called {\it post-quantum} theories i.e. the theories that inherit from quantum theory the no-signaling principle, but otherwise can offer different predictions than quantum mechanics \cite{PR}.
-Information causality \cite{inf_causality} and exclusivity/local orthogonality \cite{Cabello_exclusivity,local_orthogonality} are the most influential ideas in this field (cf. \cite{macroscopic_locality}).
+{\it Introduction}. - It is astonishing that our best theory of the fundamental laws of physics, quantum mechanics being robust against innumerable experimental tests is as well robust against our understanding of its physical origins.
+This is notoriously manifested by the variety of interpretations of quantum mechanics (e.g. \cite{cabello_mam}).
+One of the reasons is the way the postulates of quantum mechanics are expressed: they refer to highly abstract mathematical terms without clear physical meaning.
+This drives physicists to look for an alternative way of telling quantum mechanics.The problem was attacked on different levels.
+On one hand it has been shown that quantum theory can be derived from more intuitive axioms \cite{Weizsacker,qm_derive_mackey,qm_without_amplitudes,Zeilinger,qm_deriv_hardy,Brukner_Zeilinger,Dakic_Brukner,qm_deriv_mm,qm_deriv_chiribella,qm_deriv_1}).
+In particular it is related to the vastly developed field aiming at reconstructing quantum theory from information properties of the system \cite{Zeilinger,qm_deriv_hardy,Brukner_Zeilinger,Dakic_Brukner,qm_deriv_mm,qm_deriv_chiribella,qm_deriv_1} (cf. \cite{Griffiths1}).
+On the other hand an effort was made to derive some principles \cite{inf_causality,macroscopic_locality,Cabello_exclusivity,local_orthogonality} which can separate quantum theory (or in a narrow sense some aspects of the theory, such as correlations) from so called \it super-quantum theories i.e. the theories that inherit from quantum theory the no-signaling principle, but otherwise can offer different predictions than quantum mechanics \cite{PR}.

-In this paper we raise the question, that is more in spirit of the second approach.
-However, we want to shift the existing paradigm in an essential way.

-First, we do not look for a principle which separates classical, hidden variable and quantum theories from post quantum ones, as e.g. information causality and local orthogonality do.
-Instead, we would like to rule out also some specific hidden variable theories, which potentially may be treated as unphysical.
-These are the theories, called here as {\it local essentially hidden variable (\LEHV{}) theories}, where two bits classically coexist in an elementary system (in a sense that the total state has formally a classical two-bit structure): if one of them, chosen by the observer, is read out then the second necessarily disappears or becomes unreadable by any physical interaction \cite{hbit_toy_model}.
-Indeed, such theories mask our incomplete description of Nature in an artificial way, which makes them EPR-like (see \cite{EPR,Renner_Colbeck_complete}) with extra physical no-go restriction.
-Thus we will treat as unphysical not only the postquantum theories, but also some hidden variables ones.